 In the 1950s, scientists discovered the ability to mix metallic compounds into glass.
 It was not until the early 1990s that the ability to make it en masse was developed.
-In fact, 1993 saw Dr. Bill Johnson and his colleagues at the California Institute of Technology at Caltech found a way to mix five elements that formed metallic glass, which could be made in a bulk fashion.
-It is the research behind this glass that is remarkable: not only was there much work done here on Earth but also in space.
+In fact, 1993 saw Dr. Bill Johnson and his colleagues at the California Institute of Technology at Caltech find a way to mix five elements that formed metallic glass, which could be made in a bulk fashion.
+It is the research behind this glass that is remarkable; not only was much work done here on Earth but also in space.
 Molten compounds were flown on two separate space shuttle missions to see how they reacted when combined in a microgravity environment.
 This was to ensure that no contaminants were in the glass.
-Amongst the uses for this new blend include sports equipment, military gear, medical equipment, and even on the Genesis space probe’s solar particle collector (Ibid).
+The uses for this new blend include sports equipment, military gear, medical equipment, and even on the Genesis space probe’s solar particle collector (Ibid).

 Innovation: Blast Resistance